Pixeluted/KrampUI/README.md

 4. Access the executable at `src-tauri/target/release` or `src-tauri/target/debug`.

 ## ⚠️ - Disclaimer
-This repository does not contain Krampus, nor does this project allow you to get it for free.
-You will need to purchase Krampus first, so you can use the login token with this application.
+This repository does not contain Ro-Exec, nor does this project allow you to get it for free - you will need to purchase Ro-Exec first, so you can use the login token with this application.